Interviewing with Confidence Answering Common and Behavioral Questions

 Staying silent leads straight to the "Dead-End Offer."
 You might spend weeks interviewing and liking the team, only to find out at the very end that their highest possible pay is way below what you need.
 This is a big waste of your professional effort.

-To get a real advantage, you need to stop guessing and start using the "Data-Backed Anchor."
-Instead of hiding your price, you state a specific number range based on the value you bring.
+To get a real advantage, stop guessing and start using the "Data-Backed Anchor."
+Instead of hiding your price, state a specific number range based on the value you bring.
 When you start the talk with facts early on, you stop asking permission and start checking if their money matches your needs.
-This small change makes you look like an expert consultant, making sure every interview is a good use of your time, not just a random chance.
+This shift makes you look like a consultant, not just a candidate, turning every interview into a meaningful check on fit.

 Guide for Salary Talks